 When the comprehensive examination precedes the proposal meeting, then the doctoral committee must hold a special meeting to make sure the student has met the Graduate School’s Language and Communication Skills requirement.
 At that meeting, the committee also determines the dates of the written and oral portions of the comprehensive exam and confirms the order of questioning.

-The Department recommends that the dissertation proposal and comprehensive examination closely coincide in time, with three weeks being the typical time between these milestones.
+The Department recommends that the dissertation proposal and comprehensive examination closely coincide in time to support moving through these milestones

 Before dissertation work can begin, the candidate for the degree must write a dissertation proposal in consultation with the adviser and members of the doctoral committee.
 The proposal will be discussed at a dedicated proposal meeting.
 This meeting is not a formal defense mandated by the Graduate School, but it is formal in the sense that the Department requires a meticulous proposal and rigorous analysis of the theory, methods, research plan, and significance that form the basis of the proposal.
 The doctoral committee can require multiple revisions and additional meetings until they accept the dissertation proposal.

 A proposal should include a statement of the research question, the methods to be used in the research, an analysis plan, and a statement of the significance of the work.
-The proposal should be approximately 20 double-spaced pages.
 The Adviser writes a brief report on the proposal meeting for the candidate’s file and attaches a copy of the accepted proposal to the report (13.
 ADVISER’S REPORT ON DISSERTATION PROPOSAL MEETING FORM).

 If there is a change in dissertation topic or if there is a major revision of the original proposal (e.g., a change from a quantitative to qualitative research design), another formal meeting of the dissertation committee must be held to approve such changes.
 Consult with the Graduate Program Officer if in doubt about the need for additional committee meetings to revise the proposal.